 - Our Lumberjack Tech Center, which is located inside the campus store, boasts a large selection of computer products, with Macbooks and other PC laptops discounted at student/academic pricing.
 The tech center also offers a broad line of iPods, iPod accessories, Beats products, and computer peripherals.
 Our licensed Apple technicians are on site to ensure your computer products continue to run at peak performance.

 - The NAU Campus Store stocks over 25,000 general book titles that support the academic mission of the University including an extensive Southwest and Native American section.
 There is a section of books exclusively by NAU faculty.
 Any book that is in print can also be special ordered.

 - Also available is an extensive line of school supplies; art and engineering supplies; imprinted clothing, backpacks and NAU memorabilia.
 Additional services include cutting mat boards, providing graduation regalia and personalized graduation announcements.

 Credit Cards and Check Cashing

-The Bookstore accepts Visa, MasterCard, Discover, American Express, MCEC (Mountain Campus Express Card), cash and personal checks.
+The Campus Store accepts Visa, MasterCard, Discover, American Express, cash, and personal checks.
 Current student ID (JacksCard) and a valid driver's license must accompany personal checks.
-Two automated teller machines (ATMs) are located at the front of the Bookstore.
-The Bookstore cannot cash checks for customers.
-Gift Cards are available for any amount.
+Two automated teller machines (ATMs) are located at the front of the Campus Store.
+The Campus Store cannot cash checks for customers.
+Gift cards are available for any amount.

-See our website to order used and new textbooks for all your classes, official university clothing and gifts, as well as gift cards.
+See our website to purchase or rent used and new textbooks for all your classes, official university clothing and gifts, as well as gift cards.

 Blome Hall, Room 200